nschomberg/google-spreadsheet-object-modeler/README.md

-# nessie
+# tanuki

-Nessie is a Node.js object modeling tool for data stored in Google Spreadsheets.
-Inspired by [Mongoose](https://github.com/Automattic/mongoose), Nessie helps you model your application data using schemas.
+Tanuki is a Node.js object modeling tool for data stored in Google Spreadsheets.
+Inspired by [Mongoose](https://github.com/Automattic/mongoose), Tanuki helps you model your application data using schemas.

 ## Installation

 With [node.js](nodejs.org) installed,

 ```
-npm install nessie --save
+npm install tanuki --save
 ```